What is the application deadline?

 The method of preparation (most commonly self-study or a commercial preparation course) often varies depending upon the applicant’s learning style, finances, and schedule.
 Regardless of the method, it’s important to devote significant time to practicing under timed conditions.
 Applicants should review the test instructions and become familiar with the types of questions asked.
 A typical course of study occurs during the two months leading up to an exam, for about 20 hours a week—so it’s like a part-time job.
 A commercial preparation course may be most appealing to some applicants, but we don’t recommend any course in particular.

-Mitchell Hamline offers a Gateway LSAT preparation scholarship and a discounted Kaplan self-paced online LSAT test preparation package for interested prospective applicants.
+Mitchell Hamline offers a Gateway LSAT preparation scholarship and a discounted BluePrint self-paced online LSAT test preparation package for interested prospective applicants.
 For more information, or contact firstname.lastname@example.org.

 When should I take the LSAT?